 Within the period of PTFI (15 seconds at the most), press the CHECK/RUN quick key to put the control into check mode.
+This will allow adjustment of the ignition po check mode.
 This will allow adjustment of the ignition position while the pilot is active.
 With the NXD410TS, this is indicated by an asterisk following the text FLAME STRENGTH.